Is becoming a clown right for me?

 How to become a Clown

-Becoming a clown typically involves a combination of education, training, and experience.
+Becoming a clown typically involves a combination of education, training, and practice.
 Here are some steps you can take to become a clown:

 Schools and Training Workshops